 How do I back up a statement like this?

 First, let me say that this topic was placed before me by the Holy Spirit just days before.
 More than just a bit of a coincidence.
-The topic came in the form of a video excerpt intending to sell a movie about to hit the markets, called, The Coming Convergence.
-Sorry, I did not pay enough attention to who the speaker was, but the segment took my breath away as he spoke about Matthew 24:36.
+The topic came in the form of a video excerpt intending to sell a movie about to hit the markets, called, The Coming Convergence is a brand new film to be released on March 28th by Brent Miller Sr., founder and Executive Director of Ingenuity Films.
+The segment took my breath away as he spoke about Matthew 24:36.
 I give you a piece of that here.

 “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone.”